visgl/luma.gl/docs/upgrade-guide.md

 ### GL Constants Import Path

-The biggest change for many apps will probably be that the static `GL` symbol (that contains all WebGL2 constants) must now be separately imported GL from 'luma.gl/constants'.
+The biggest change for many apps will probably be that the static `GL` symbol (that contains all WebGL 2 constants) must now be separately imported GL from 'luma.gl/constants'.

 ### Experimental Exports: New Naming Convention